josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Imagine if Google had a dispute with Amazon, and refused to show their messages in Gmail.

+And imagine if _one person_ at any one of those companies had the power to make that decision, unilaterally and without challenge.

 _This is the scale of thing we're talking about._ This is the collateral damage Matt has unleashed on the WordPress community, and it's not to _anyone's_ benefit except maybe Matt's and his own companies'.
 (For now, anyway.
 We'll see how it all shakes out; it seems pretty inevitable that a class action suit will follow and this all gets dragged into court.)

 Virtually no WordPress users are happy about this, no matter how they felt about WP Engine.
 Certainly, none benefit.